K-Goundar00/Chang-Roberts-Leader-Election-Protocol-Using-Java-RMI/README.md

 To implement a leader election protocol that fulfills the following requirements:

-### Exercise 1: Communication and Electing a Leader

 - **Ring Topology**: Nodes must be connected in a unidirectional ring structure.
 - **Restricted Communication**: Nodes must not directly invoke methods on arbitrary nodes.
 All communication must be limited to adjacent nodes, maintaining ring integrity.
 - **Group-Dependent Design**: The implementation approach is open-ended, allowing teams to choose their design as long as the protocol requirements are met.